 (k) Appeals.

-(1) A person certified under this section shall have a right to appeal from a final hearing to the supreme court of the state within thirty (30) days of the entry of an order of certification.
+(1) A person certified under this section and/or a person with regard to whom a petition for instructions is granted pursuant to § 40.1-5-8(l) shall have a right to appeal from a final hearing to the supreme court of the state within thirty (30) days of the entry of an order of certification and/or instructions.
 The person shall have the right to be represented on appeal by counsel of his or her choice or by the mental health advocate if the supreme court finds that the person cannot afford to retain counsel.
 Upon a showing of indigency, the supreme court shall permit an appeal to proceed without payment of costs, and a copy of the transcript of the proceedings below shall be furnished to the subject of the proceedings, or to the person’s attorney, at the expense of the state.
-The certifying court shall advise the person of all the person’s rights pursuant to this section immediately upon the entry of an order of certification.
+The hearing judge shall advise the person of all the person’s rights pursuant to this section immediately upon the entry of an order of certification.

 (2) Appeals under this section shall be given precedence, insofar as practicable, on the supreme court dockets.
 The district and family courts shall promulgate rules with the approval of the supreme court to insure the expeditious transmission of the record and transcript in all appeals pursuant to this chapter.